benday-inc/git-repo-sync/README-for-nuget.md

 If you want to run a command against an Azure DevOps instance that is NOT your default, you'll need to supply the `/config:{name}`.

 ### Managing Configurations
-To add new configuration or modify an existing configuration, use the `gitreposync addconfig` command.
+To add new configurations or modify an existing configuration, use the `gitreposync addconfig` command.
 You can list your configurations using the `gitreposync listconfig` command.
 To delete a configuration, use the `gitreposync removeconfig` command.

 ## Getting Started: Scripting Your Current Git Repository Tree